29 Grooviest 70s Outfit Ideas for Your Retro Party Look in 2025

 24. Don’t Forget the Mustache!

 In the 1970s, thick mustaches made a comeback as a style trend for men, and celebrities, athletes and politicians alike could be seen sporting some facial hair.
-If you have enough time to plan for your disco party, try to grow your own, or you can always opt for costume mustaches from your local party supply store or favorite online retailer.
+If you can’t grow your own, opt for a retro mustache pack on Amazon.
+Combine it with flared denim and a patterned shirt for a complete men’s outfit 70s look that feels effortless.
+It’s a small detail, but it sells the character more than almost any other accessory.

 Fun 70s Outfit Ideas for Kids